brack3t/Djrill/docs/usage/templates.rst

 (for templates designed to handle objects and arrays).
 See the Python :class:`json.JSONEncoder` docs for a list of allowable types.

+Djrill will raise :exc:`djrill.NotSerializableForMandrillError` if you attempt to send a message with non-json-serializable data.

 How To Use Default Mandrill Subject and From fields
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~